KKelly83/4v98-Labs/README.md

 # 4v98-Labs
-Labs for independent study of web development for CS 4v98 under Dr. Min.
+Most labs for independent study of web development for CS 4v98 under Dr. Min. </br>
+Lab content is primarily pulled from Fundamentals of Web Development 3rd Edition by Randy Connolly.